eforemeka/personal-page/content/about/index.md

 #### WHAT DO I *CURRENTLY* SEEK?

 I desire to pivot a little from supporting end-users and on-prem infrastructure to building on my experience implementing, optimizing and supporting cloud-based infrastructure, products and solutions.
-If your products/solution can be worked on from anywhere in the world and caters to many users, I would like to work with you.
+If members of your team can work from anywhere in the world, I would like to be part of your team.
 I am open to Remote Technical Support/Remote Support Engineer/Cloud Engineer roles in the EMEA zone.
-I am open to offers that come with relocation packages too.
+I am also open to discussing offers that come with relocation packages.

 You can check out my [resume](https://resume.benny.com.ng) here to know more about my professional experience.

 Email me: hi@benny.com.ng

-I'll be writing about what I got done every week in a post and publish to this website every Sunday.
-My first post will be out on the 10th of April, 2022.
+I'll be writing about what I got done each week and publish to this website every Sunday in a post.
+The first post will be out on the 10th of April, 2022.
 Click on the "*WIGDTW*" menu to read.